pawan-kothariii/birthday-website/README.md

 ---

-## í·ª Test Your Changes
+## ï¿½ï¿½ï¿½ Test Your Changes

 ### Using the Test Button

-There's a special **"í¾‰ Test Celebration"** button on the countdown page that lets you skip the timer instantly!
+There's a special **"ï¿½ï¿½ï¿½ Test Celebration"** button on the countdown page that lets you skip the timer instantly!

 **What it does:**
 - âœ… Skips countdown timer